 Post-21 grads will appreciate specialty beer or wine.
 You’ll find more ideas here, here and here.
 (BeingFrugal, the last contributor, remembers a present her aunt wrapped in dollar bills — what a great idea!)

 Have you been holding onto a family heirloom that’s important…but not exactly your taste?
 If your bride-to-be’s taste is in antiques, don’t hesitate to polish that silver platter or set of glasses up and re-gift them – she’ll appreciate their family connection, as well.
 (Other possibilities – antique quilts, table linens, candlestick holders, etc. Just be sure they like this sort of thing before you gift them.)

 Small appliances are more reasonably priced than ever – especially if you plan ahead, and purchase them during January clearance sales.
 (Prices aren’t bad now, either – just remember for next year.)
 A coffee pot (with a pound of their favorite brew), one of those great portable blenders that let you mix right in the glass.
 Perhaps a toaster or microwave oven.
 These may seem a tad blasé – but your recipient will think of you whenever they use them.

 What about a portable picnic?
 Baskets are not only often on sale – but you can find them at consignment and thrift shops, as well.
 Include paper plates and napkins, plastic ware and even a few goblets.
 (Add the wine and some snacks if your budget permits.)

-*Christmas lights…special ones, that is.
+Christmas lights…special ones, that is.
 Or fancy ornaments.
 (Once again, this is something most easily purchased in January.)
-Our Christmas tree is famous for its bubble lights…and a number of our friends now have them too.
+Our Christmas tree is famous for its Midwest Bubble Lights…and a number of our friends now have them too.